 Procurement clerks take purchasing orders from various departments within a company and then make these purchases from vendors, as well as write purchase orders and requests for notes.
 In some jobs, bargaining is necessary in order to obtain materials at the best rates.
 They may also occasionally be responsible for filing warranties and executing them when necessary.
 Strong interpersonal skills are important in order to work well with vendors and foster relationships with them.
 These clerks may…Read more

 Procurement Clerk Tasks

-Receive new supplies, track packages and monitor on time delivery, quality, and accuracy.
+- Receive new supplies, track packages and monitor on time delivery, quality, and accuracy.

-Prepare purchase orders and sends orders to suppliers.
+- Prepare purchase orders and sends orders to suppliers.

 Avg.
 Hourly Rate

 Skills in Procurement are correlated to pay that is above average.
 Skills that pay less than market rate include Microsoft Excel, Order Inventory, Data Entry and Purchasing.

 Pay by Experience Level for Procurement Clerk